-Survey and critical analysis of American motion picture masterpieces.
-A study of the ideas and values of films as reflected and emphasized through artistic techniques.
+Surveys American motion picture masterpieces, including the ideas and values of films as reflected and emphasized through artistic techniques.

 CINEMA 122 HISTORY OF CINEMA

 Surveys and analyzes motion picture masterpieces from their inception to the present, including how ideas and values are emphasized through artistic techniques.